PassKeyRa/hotkey-proxy/README.md

 * Add multiple hotkeys

 * It's not well-tested with different programs, so, there could be some issues.
-The problem is in window identification after running the program because we cannot simply get the X11 window by PID (I tried to use `_NET_WM_PID` window property for identification, but it's unstable).
+There is the problem in window identification after running a program because we cannot simply get the X11 window by PID (I tried to use `_NET_WM_PID` window property for identification, but it's unstable).
 Now it was solved by waiting for active window to change